-Nonprofit entities registered for sales and use tax purposes may purchase tangible personal property for resale without paying tax to their suppliers provided they have furnished the suppliers a properly executed Form E-595E, Streamlined Sales and Use Tax Agreement Certificate of Exemption.
-The Streamlined Sales and Use Tax Agreement Certificate of Exemption may not be used by a nonprofit entity in making purchases of items to be used or consumed by such entity.
+A nonprofit organization registered to collect sales and use tax may purchase items for resale without paying tax to sellers by furnishing the sellers with a properly executed Form E-595E, Streamlined Sales and Use Tax Agreement Certificate of Exemption.
+A nonprofit organization may not use an exemption certificate to purchase items that will be used or consumed by such entity.
 A penalty of \$250.00 can be assessed when a purchaser issues a Form E-595E in connection with a purchase of an item that is purchased for use or consumption, and not for resale.

-Qualifying nonprofit entities making annual fundraising sales of tangible personal property, taxable digital property, and taxable services are exempt from collecting sales tax if the sales meet the exemption provisions set out in G.S.
-105-164.13(31a), (34), and (35).
+Qualifying nonprofit entities making retail sales of tangible personal property, certain digital property, or certain services are not required to collect sales and use tax if the sales meet the following exemption provisions: